-My work examines the influence of agribusiness and chemical companies on our food supply, and considers the connection between corporate interests and public health.
+My work examines the influence of agricultural and pharmaceutical corporations on our food supply, and consider the connection between corporate interests and public health.
 Using appropriation, distortion, and redaction I explore the complex relationship between economy and ecology.
-I am very interested in the intersection of art and science and the potential for art to bring new perspectives to contemporary scientific issues.
+I have recently broadened my interest into the area of facial recognition technology and its impact on individual privacy and psychological health.

-Kirsten Stolle was raised in Massachusetts, lived in the San Francisco Bay Area for 19 years, and currently lives Western North Carolina.
+Kirsten Stolle was raised in Massachusetts, lived in the San Francisco Bay Area for 19 years, and currently lives in Western North Carolina.
 Kirsten is a visual artist working in the mediums of drawing and mixed media and has most recently explored installation and sound environments.
-Her work is included in the permanent collections of the San Jose Museum of Art, (San Jose, CA); Crocker Art Museum, (Sacramento, CA), and the Minneapolis Institute of Art, (Minneapolis, MN).
+Her work is included in the permanent collections of the San Jose Museum of Art, (San Jose, CA), Crocker Art Museum, (Sacramento, CA), and the Minneapolis Institute of Art, (Minneapolis, MN).

 Stolle received a BA in Visual Arts from Framingham State College, and completed studies at Richmond College (London, England) and Massachusetts College of Art (Boston, MA).